guykozlovskij/project-4-client/README.md

 <a name="frontend"></a>

 ## Frontend
-Once the backend was put into place, rejoined Chris to continue working on the frontend. **Tone.js** was used for our sound grid and we spend much time studying it and reading the documentation.
+Once the backend was put into place, I rejoined Chris to continue working on the frontend. **Tone.js** was used for our sound grid and we spent much time studying it and reading the documentation.

 <a name="tone"></a>

 ### Tone.js
-By the time I joined Chris, he already had a good understanding of how **Tone.js** worked and has set up most of the player.
+By the time I joined Chris, he already had made major steps forward with **Tone.js**, and has set up most of the player.

 The grid of notes was set in the `noNotes` hook show [previously](#no-notes) and assigned in the `Grid` where our music player lives.